Skip to main content

 To derive Eq. \(\ref{eq5.4.2.1}\) the amplitude was assumed to be very small in order to linearise the free surface boundary condition.
 It is therefore not valid in the region between the trough and the crest elevation.
 We can however assume that the dynamic pressure is hydrostatic between wave trough and wave crest: \(\tilde{p} = \rho g \eta\).

 This page titled 5.4.2: Dynamic Pressure is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.